shravan-padakanti/scala-docs-wiki/Datasets.md

 * **Typed** distributed collections of data.
 * unify the `DataFrame` and the `RDD` APIs. **Mix and Match!**
 * require structured/semi-structured data.
-Schemas and Encoders are core part of Datasets.
+Schemas and Encoders are core part of Datasets (just like DataFrames).

 **Things of Datasets as a compromise between RDDs and DataFrames.** You get more type information on Datasets than on DatFrames, and you get more optimizations than you get on RDDs.